rushilma/thesis/2-algorithms.typ

   Let $(x,y)$ be $N$-dimensional standard Normal vectors.
 We say $(x,y)$ are _$p$-correlated_ if $(x_i,y_i)$ are $p$-correlated for each $i in [N]$, and these pairs are mutually independent.
 ]

-In a similar way to the Efron-Stein case, we can consider the resulting "noise operator," as a way of measuring a the effect on a function of a small change in the input.
+In a similar way to the Efron-Stein case, we can consider the resulting "noise operator," as a way of measuring the effect on a function of a small change in the input.

 #show sym.EE: math.limits